As an Amazon Associate, I earn from qualifying purchases.

 a plate of Instant Pot orange chicken with rice and slices of oranges and green onions.

 You're going to love this tender, juicy, and incredibly flavorful Instant Pot orange chicken!
-This easy and healthy orange chicken recipe involves no frying, nothing sketchy – just simple ingredients that beats takeout.
+This easy and tasty orange chicken recipe involves no frying, nothing sketchy – just simple ingredients that beats takeout.

 Ingredients